-ARTS 101, 102 Foundations of Drawing I, II
+ARTS 101, 102 Foundations of Drawing I, II 3 credits per semester

 Students are introduced to basic graphic theories and practices as well as different approaches to drawing, which emphasize media and fundamental drawing skills.
 Studies in both black and white and in color are included.
 ARTS 101 offered Fall; ARTS 102 offered Spring.